River cleanups are a key to keeping rivers beautiful, here are few ways you can help:

 --Insurance coverage.

---Prizes for the participants. - Arrange for disposal and recycling.
+- Arrange for disposal and recycling.

 - Publicize the cleanup, through: